mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

-# Selected Aspects of Implementation
+# Selected Aspects of Implementation { #sec:selected-aspects-of-implementation }

 This chapter discusses the web technologies used by TangoJS.
 The focus is put on the frontend-related aspects, like layout, styling and componentization.